 While this truncated IP address isn't enough to expose your identity by itself, it is another piece of data that third parties (like that advertising company) can use to create a profile.
 Given enough data, they can track you and your online activities, even though no single piece of data is sufficient to identify you.

-We’ve done extensive testing of VPN services, and based on our testing, these are the top-quality VPN services wer recommend: NordVPN, Surfshark, and ExpressVPN.
+We've done extensive testing of VPN services, and based on our testing, these are the top-quality VPN services we recommend: NordVPN, Surfshark, and VyprVPN.
+You can read about the best VPNs here.

 Use an ad blocker